barbudor/upy-door-sensor/README.md

 - [Fritzing](http://fritzing.org/)

 ![schematics should display here](https://raw.githubusercontent.com/barbudor/upy-door-sensor/master/hardware/circuit-diagram.org/upy-door-sensor.png "schematics")
 You must use a micro-switch which is open when the door is closed and closed when the door is open.
 A reed switch is not suitable.

+The MQTT message include a status for the door (always "open" as the sensor cannot detect closing the door) and the VCC voltage.
+As soon as it drops below the regulator voltage, it means that the battery is low and should be changed/charged.

 # Configuration
 No fancy web-server!